 The Second Death

 In the causal plane, everything is reduced to its essence.
 Nothing is lost.
-Everything you are and have been is retained.
+Everything you are and has been being retained.
 However, the manifestation of a body or an environment will become less important.
 You will truly become aware that you are a being of light.
 You will not necessarily have a bodily form, but become as pure light.
-Your consciousness will no longer need form.
+Your consciousness will no longer need a form.

-Spiritual beings from the causal planes can continue to manifest self and may descend to other levels to teach and help others up the ladder of spirituality.
-These beings are the higher guides, the angels, the avatars, and Bodhisattvas.
+Spiritual beings from the causal planes can continue to manifest ‘self’ and may descend to other levels to teach and help others up the ladder of spirituality.
+These beings are the higher guides, the angels, the avatars, and the Bodhisattvas.